Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Formal connection with large deviations

 Note that $\H_{\zeta-F}$ is exactly as in~\eqref{def:tilt} and consequently we interpret the tilted L-functions introduced in Definition~\ref{def:tilt} as the large-deviation cost functions for the tilted probability measures.

-From the Formal Theorem~\ref{th:ldp}, one immediately obtains the following large-deviation principle for the state by applying the contraction principle {\cite[Thm.~4.2.1]{DemboZeitouni09}}, which motivates the definition~\eqref{eq:intro-contraction}. \begin{prop} Assume that the large-deviation principle~\eqref{eq:ldp ldp} holds for the pair $(\rho\super{n},W\super{n})$.
+From the Formal Theorem~\ref{th:ldp}, one immediately obtains the following large-deviation principle for the state by applying the contraction principle {\cite[Thm.~4.2.1]{DemboZeitouni09}}, which motivates the definition~\eqref{eq:intro-contraction} \footnote{In practice, the mapping from paths $(\rho,w)$ to paths $\rho$ is clearly continuous.
+In order to make the statement rigorous one only needs to show that the infimum can be moved inside the integral.} \begin{prop} Assume that the large-deviation principle~\eqref{eq:ldp ldp} holds for the pair $(\rho\super{n},W\super{n})$.
 Then the large-deviation principle also holds for $\rho\super{n}$, i.e.\

 Moreover, $\hat\H(\rho,\xi):=\sup_{\dot\rho\in T_\rho\Z} \langle \xi,\dot\rho\rangle - \hat\L(\rho,\dot\rho)=\H(\rho,d\phi_\rho\tp\xi)$. \end{prop} So far we have assumed that the initial condition $\rho\super{n}(0)$ is fixed and deterministic.
 If the initial condition is random then we have the following result, which will be useful in what follows. \begin{prop}[Mixing {\cite{Biggins2004}}] Assume that the large-deviation principle~\eqref{eq:ldp ldp} holds for the pair $(\rho\super{n},W\super{n})$ with a deterministic initial condition.
 If the initial condition is replaced by a sequence $\rho\super{n}(0)\in\Z$ which satisfies the large-deviation principle